When Ireland’s Prime Minister Enda Kenny meets with President Obama in Washington next week, they should find plenty to talk about.

 Both countries have a long way to go.
 Unemployment in Ireland remains high at 14.1 percent in February, well above the 4.6 percent it was in 2007.
 In the United States, the jobless rate is 7.7 percent, versus 4.5 percent six years ago.
 The fates of the two economies are linked.
 Ireland depends enormously on trading partners like the United States, and could see closer links if the US-EU trade deal being discussed is enacted.
 Both must emerge from their crises better prepared to withstand the next, by shoring up their banking sectors and getting their fiscal houses in order.
 Perhaps Obama and Kenny can commiserate the tough road, or swap tips for the path ahead, when they meet on Tuesday.

-This article appears in the March 18, 2013, edition of National Journal Daily.
+This article appears in the March 18, 2013 edition of NJ Daily.